-His father was one of the first Jews to be admitted to the freedom of the City of London.
+- His father was one of the first Jews to be admitted to the freedom of the City of London.
 His younger brother Simeon was an acclaimed Pre-Raphaelite.
 His sister Rebecca exhibited domestic scenes at the RA.
-Taught at Sass's School of Art aged 13 and won a silver medal in 1838 (aged 14) from the Society of Arts.
-Student at Royal Academy, won silver medal twice.
-He died in Biarritz of heart disease in 1862 aged 39.
+Abraham entered Sass's School of Art aged 13 and won a silver medal in 1838 (aged 14) from the Society of Arts.
+He became a student at the Royal Academy and won a silver medal twice.
+He died in Biarritz of heart disease in 1862 aged 39. - Railway travel was seen to be inherently more immoral than travelling in a horsedrawn coach because of its unnatural speed, rhythmic and comfortable progress and its modernity.